cirqlab/cirqlab/_posts/2022-01-26-ugrainium.md

 ## Steps

+### Ingredient Selection
 A set of base ingredients were selected by going through the USDA foods database and the NIH articles on nutrition for specific foods.
-The incgredients were also taste tested by varying the recipe every once in a while.
+The ingredients were also taste tested by varying the recipe every once in a while.
 Some of the base ingredients include flaxseed, barley, oats, lecithin (for choline), pea and whey protein.

+### Recipe Calculation
 The SciPy library includes a set of optimizers which are used to find the optimal combination of ingredients to meet my nutritional needs

+### Preparation

 ## Aha!

 A side effect of having prepared meals is that hunger based eating and food selection is taken out of the equation.
 That has meant that over-eating and snacking on junk food doesn't happen.
-As a result, I've been at an ideal body composition since after starting and have avoided the Covid pounds.
+As a result, it's easy to be at an ideal body composition, just eat on schedule.

+Another boon has been for long bike rides.
+It's much easier to stay at the right level of calories by bringing Ugrainium on the ride and mixing in with water along the way.
+Mid-ride bonking has been eliminated.

 ## What's Next